Maseno-Debate/RhetoriTask/README.md

 ## Deployment
 Once you have tested the app, you might want to deploy it so that anyone with the Speaker Rankings link can view the site.
 This would enable students and teachers have a slightly better understanding of how they're progressing.
 Follow the steps below:
-- Kindly hold as I work on this.
-REach out to me otherwise.
+- Currently working on easiest way to direct one to do this.
+Reach out to me for a tailored solution.

 ## Disclaimer